-Hyperactivity in children is characterized by reckless behaviour and too much activity that stems from receiving a lack of sufficient attention.
-Hyperactive kids are prone to never get tired, can’t focus or have short attention spans in general.
-Hyperactivity in children results in poor academic performance, lack of socialization and in severe cases, even complete withdrawal from participation in group activities, thus leading to depression, frustration, and poor self-esteem.
+Hyperactivity in children is characterised by reckless behaviour and too much activity that stems from receiving a lack of sufficient attention.
+Hyperactive kids seldom get tired; they can’t focus or have a short attention span in general.
+Hyperactivity in children results in poor academic performance, lack of socialisation, and in severe cases, even complete withdrawal from participation in group activities, thus leading to depression, frustration, and poor self-esteem.

 What Causes Hyperactivity in Kids?

-Hyperactivity in kids is caused when there is an imbalance in the production of the two neurotransmitters – adrenaline and dopamine – in the brain.
-Hyperactivity primarily stems from ADD (Attention Deficit Disorder) and most cases of hyperactivity are linked to ADHD (Attention Deficit Hyperactivity Disorder).
+Kids become hyperactive when there is an imbalance in the production of the two neurotransmitters, adrenaline and dopamine, in the brain.
+Hyperactivity primarily stems from ADD (Attention Deficit Disorder), and most cases of hyperactivity are linked to ADHD (Attention Deficit Hyperactivity Disorder).

-The other causes of hyperactivity include the environment and the families kids belong to.
-Here’s how hyperactivity is caused in kids in households-
+The other causes of hyperactivity include the environment and the families the kids belong to.
+Here’s how hyperactivity is caused in kids in households:

-Authoritarian Parenting – When parents become too restrictive with their rules and do not allow the child to be flexible such as – when a kid gets constantly punished for failing to get his grades up and is scolded instead of being talked to, that’s a sign of authoritarian parenting.
-Authoritarian parenting lowers children’s confidence, weakens self-esteem and all that lack of mental upbringing translates to poor results and hyperactivity in the classroom.
+When you become too restrictive with your rules and do not allow your child to be flexible, your child is more likely to be hyperactive.
+Parents constantly punishing their kids for failing to get good grades or always scolding instead of talking are some examples or signs of authoritarian parenting.
+Authoritarian parenting lowers children’s confidence, weakens self-esteem, and all that lack of mental upbringing translates to poor results and hyperactivity in the classroom.
 Since kids feel inferior, they vent out their frustration by failing even more or being hyperactive at home or in school.

-Neglectful Parenting – If you constantly neglect your kid and don’t tend to his needs, then he won’t have a person or parent to turn to for advice when he’s in trouble or faces something outside his comfort zone.
-Neglectful parenting also imbibes a lack of sense of certainty and children sometimes don’t know the consequences of their actions, thus acting reckless and hyperactive without a second care in the world.
+If you constantly neglect your kids and don’t tend to their needs, then they won’t have a person or parent to turn to for advice when they are in trouble or when they face something outside their comfort zone.
+Neglectful parenting also imbibes a lack of sense of certainty, and children sometimes don’t know the consequences of their actions, thus acting reckless and hyperactive without a second care in the world.

-Overprotective Parenting – Do you clothe your kids, decide how much pocket money they get or in general, dictate how they proceed through every minute of their life?
+Do you dress your kids, decide how much pocket money they get, or in general, dictate how they proceed through every minute of their lives?
 That’s what we call overprotective parenting.
-Kids need freedom and autonomy to a certain degree and when you invade their space every waking minute of their lives, they become frustrated, uncomfortable and hyperactive.
+Kids need freedom and autonomy to a certain degree, and when parents invade their space every waking minute of their lives, they become frustrated, uncomfortable, and hyperactive.

 Signs and Symptoms of Child Hyperactivity